 All hot water heaters come with a pressure valve.
 Basically, this valve is there to keep your hot water heater from blowing up.

-First, you want to find the relief valve on the hot water heater.
+First, find the relief valve on the hot water heater.
 It is usually located near the top of the hot water heater and you should see an overflow pipe (copper) that goes down the side of the hot water heater connected to it.
 This pipe is where the water will be directed if the pressure builds up.

 Place a bucket under the overflow pipe to catch the hot water when you release the valve.

 Carefully lift up the relief valve.
-This will discharge water from the tank, through the overflow pipe and into your bucket.
+This will discharge water from the tank, through the overflow pipe and into the bucket.
 Only allow the water to flow about 2 seconds and then shut the valve off.